subClassy/subClassy.github..io/_posts/2023-04-16-bio-inspired-vision.markdown

              from the early history of camera design inspired by the human eye, to the latest innovations in neuromorphic cameras that mimic the visual system.
-Discover how biology has inspired engineering and led to the development of cutting-edge technologies that can help address some of the world's most pressing challenges.
+Discover how biology has inspired engineering and led to the development of cutting-edge technologies.
 image:
   path: ../assets/images/bio-vision/robot-w-eyes.png
   height: 1200